 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 FQ = fiscal quarter.

 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 When that red line (AR growth) crosses above the green line (revenue growth), I know I need to consult the filings.
 Similarly, a spike in the blue bars indicates a trend worth worrying about.
-ResMed's latest average DSO stands at 67.4 days, and the end-of-quarter figure is 69.3 days.
+ResMed's latest average DSO stands at 67.7 days, and the end-of-quarter figure is 66.0 days.
 Differences in business models can generate variations in DSO, and business needs can require occasional fluctuations, but all things being equal, I like to see this figure stay steady.
-So, let's get back to our original question: Based on DSO and sales, does ResMed look like it might miss its numbers in the next quarter or two?
+So, let's get back to our original question: Based on DSO and sales, does ResMed look like it might miss it numbers in the next quarter or two?

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.